 Count Basie was born on August 21, 1904, in Red Bank, New Jersey.
 A pianist, he played vaudeville before eventually forming his own big band and helping to define the era of swing with hits like "One O'Clock Jump" and "Blue Skies."
-One of jazz music's all-time greats, Basie worked with a plethora of artists, including Joe Williams and Ella Fitzgerald, and won many Grammy Awards.
-He died in Florida on April 26, 1984.
+In 1958, Basie became the first African-American male recipient of a Grammy Award.
+One of jazz music's all-time greats, he won many other Grammys throughout his career and worked with a plethora of artists, including Joe Williams and Ella Fitzgerald.
+Basie died in Florida on April 26, 1984.

 The jazz legend known as Count Basie was born William James Basie (with some sources listing his middle name as "Allen") on August 21, 1904, in Red Bank, New Jersey.
 His father Harvey was a mellophonist and his mother Lillian was a pianist who gave her son his first lessons.
 After moving to New York, he was further influenced by James P. Johnson and Fats Waller, with Waller teaching Basie organ-playing techniques.